 Day 3

 Start your day early by visiting the stunning Chapultepec Castle located on top of Chapultepec Hill.
-Enjoy the lovely views and charming terraces that the castle offers.
-The castle was built during the Viceroyalty as a summer house for the highest colonial administrator.
+Enjoy gorgeous terraces and lovely city views at the castle.
+During the Viceroyalty, the castle was erected as a vacation residence for the colonial administrator with the highest rank.

 In the afternoon visit National Museum of Anthropology which is the largest and most visited museum in Mexico.
 The museum contains significant archaeological and anthropological artifacts from Mexico's pre-Columbian heritage.